barabarinov/telegram_bot/README.md

-# Python Wallet Tracker Telegram bot
+# Python-Wallet-Tracker-Telegram-bot

 ---
-### Calculation of expenses and incomes
+### Calculation of expenses and income

 ---
 I have tried many similar applications but they all are uncomfortable to use, so I created my own.
 The bot has Main Menu with seven buttons.
-You can create yours own categories of incomes and expenses.
-And  than to add names and costs of income/expense to these categories.
-Also you can put on display the current amount of expenses/incomes separately for each category and the total current amount of expenses/incomes of all categories, by one command.
-Every 1st day of a new month, the bot sends a general report of expenses/incomes.
-Implemented the ability to switch between three languages ​​(en, uk, ru).
-Every day at 15:00 a reminder is sent to all users to note expenses/incomes.
+You can create your own categories of income and expenses and add title and amount of income/expense to these categories.
+Also you can put on display the current amount of expenses/income separately for each category and the total current amount of expenses/income of all categories, by one command.
+Every 1st day of a new month, the bot sends a general report of expenses/income.
+I also implemented the ability to switch between three languages (en, uk, ru).
+Every day at 15:00 a reminder is sent to all users to fill in new expenses/income.

 ---
 To install requirements run: